Sunday in the Park with George

-Sunday in the Park with George is a musical with music and lyrics by Stephen Sondheim and book by James Lapine.
-It was inspired by the French pointillist painter Georges Seurat's painting A Sunday Afternoon on the Island of La Grande Jatte.
+Sunday in the Park with George is a 1984 musical with music and lyrics by Stephen Sondheim and book by James Lapine.
+It was inspired by the French pointillist painter Georges Seurat's painting A Sunday Afternoon on the Island of La Grande Jatte (painted 1884–1886).
 The plot revolves around George, a fictionalized version of Seurat, who immerses himself deeply in painting his masterpiece, and his great-grandson (also named George), a conflicted and cynical contemporary artist.
 The Broadway production opened in 1984.

-The musical won the 1985 Pulitzer Prize for Drama, two Tony Awards for design (and a nomination for Best Musical), numerous Drama Desk Awards, the 1991 Olivier Award for Best Musical and the 2007 Olivier Award for Outstanding Musical Production.
-It has enjoyed several major revivals, including the 2005–06 UK production first presented at the Menier Chocolate Factory, its subsequent 2008 Broadway transfer, and a 2017 Broadway revival.
+The musical won the 1985 Pulitzer Prize for Drama, two Tony Awards for design (and a nomination for Best Musical), numerous Drama Desk Awards, the 1991 Olivier Award for Best Musical, and the 2007 Olivier Award for Outstanding Musical Production.
+It has enjoyed several major revivals, including the 2005–2006 UK production first presented at the Menier Chocolate Factory, its subsequent 2008 Broadway transfer, and a 2017 Broadway revival.

 Synopsis

 Act I

 In 1884, Georges Seurat, known as George in the musical, is sketching studies for his painting A Sunday Afternoon on the Island of La Grande Jatte.
 He announces to the audience, "White, a blank page or canvas.
 The challenge: bring order to the whole, through design, composition, tension, balance, light and harmony."
 He conjures up the painting's setting, a small suburban park on an island, and retains some control of his surroundings as he draws them.
 His longtime mistress, Dot, models for him, despite her frustration at having to get up early on a Sunday ("Sunday in the Park with George").

 More park regulars begin to arrive: a quarrelsome Old Lady and her Nurse discuss how Paris is changing to accommodate a tower for the International Exposition, but the Nurse is more interested in a German coachman, Franz.
 The quiet of the park is interrupted by a group of rude bathers.
 George freezes them with a gesture, making them the subjects of his first painting, Bathers at Asnières.

 The setting abruptly changes to a gallery where the painting is on display.
 Jules (a more successful artist friend of George's) and his wife Yvonne think George's work has "No Life".
 Back on the island, Jules and Yvonne have a short discussion with George and depart.
 They take their coachman Franz with them, interrupting his rendezvous with the Nurse.
 Dot, who has grown tired of standing still in the early morning sunlight, leaves the park mollified after George promises to take her to the Follies.
 George approaches the Old Lady, revealed to be his mother, and asks to draw her, but she bluntly refuses.

 In his studio, George works on his painting obsessively while Dot prepares for their date and fantasizes about being a Follies girl ("Color and Light").
 When George briefly stops painting to clean his brushes, he and Dot reflect on how fascinated they are by each other.
 Dot is ready to leave, but George chooses to continue painting instead, greatly upsetting her.